 What is an electric car onboard charger?

-What is an electric car onboard charger?
-EV onboard chargers explained
+What is an EV’s onboard charger?
+Electric cars and onboard chargers explained

 Electric vehicle charging comes in various shapes and sizes – slow, fast and rapid charging, Type 1 and Type 2 connectors, 3-pin plug charging, smart home charging and public charging – there are numerous ways to power your electric car.